khulnasoft/ThreatMatrix/docs/source/Usage.md

 ## Investigations Framework

-*Investigations* are a new framework introduced in IntelX v6 with the goal to allow the users to connect the analysis they do with each other.
+*Investigations* are a new framework introduced in ThreatMatrix v6 with the goal to allow the users to connect the analysis they do with each other.

-In this way the analysts can use IntelX as the starting point of their "Investigations", register their findings, correlate the information found, and collaborate...all in a single place.
+In this way the analysts can use ThreatMatrix as the starting point of their "Investigations", register their findings, correlate the information found, and collaborate...all in a single place.

 Things to know about the framework:
-* an *Investigation* is a superset of IntelX Jobs.
-It can have attached one or more existing IntelX Jobs
+* an *Investigation* is a superset of ThreatMatrix Jobs.
+It can have attached one or more existing ThreatMatrix Jobs
 * an *Investigation* contains a "description" section that can be changed and updated at anytime with new information from the analysts.
 * modification to the Investigation (description, jobs, etc) can be done by every member of the Organization where the creator of the Investigation belongs.
 However only they creator can delete an Investigation.